I’ve Got a Testimony – About You!

 So, What’s the Play Call?

 Maximize your moments to exercise love one to another by honoring your opportunities to cover one another’s faults – just as God’s love covers yours.
-Sow covering, reap covering (Galatians 6:7).
+Remember, when you sow covering, you reap covering (Galatians 6:7).

 When God’s will calls for us to “hold water”, we must keep matters confidential – even when the matter is a part of our own experiences.
 Give every hurtful, sad, angry event, and experience over to God – it belongs to you now, Lord!

 Count it all a greater joy to collaborate with God and His will for others, than to “be right” by wrongfully exposing your brother or sister.

 Play nice with your sister or brother’s cover – you never know when you will need to borrow it.

 In Jesus’ name, God bless!